 • You may apply in more than one genre, but can only win in one.
 If you are applying in more than one genre, you must submit different work samples for each application.

-• You must be a resident of Minnesota for a minimum of 12 months on the date of your application.
+• You must be a resident of Minnesota for a minimum of 12 months on the date of your application, which means you filed US federal taxes as a resident of Minnesota for 2023.

 • You must not have published (traditional or self-published) more than one book in any genre.